 Failing to find debris is likely to mean that the clog is further down the drain line or in the main drain.

 Sewer snakes are flexible metal rods with spiral hooks or balled end.
 A closet auger sewer snake has a bent tip to fit a toilet built in trap.
 A drain auger sewer snake has a coiled rod or a metal strip.

 Use the auger to fish for the obstruction.
 Tightening the handle to push the snake into the clog.

 Crank the rod clockwise to hold the clog.
 Pull the snake back slightly before pushing inward again inch by inch.
 Keep turning the handle clockwise to get a firm grip on the debris.

 Steadily push the snake forwards and back bit by bit.
 The clog may move further down the drain and get stuck again.
 If this happens, keep repeating the process.
 Run the water gently and feed out more line.
 Try to move the clog all the way to the septic tank or sewer pipes.

-If you’ve tried everything you want to work on, but without success, then please do call a local plumber or drainage expert in London for further assistance.
+If you’ve tried everything you want to work on, but without success, then please do call a plumber for further assistance.